Posted on April 20th 2020

 This is an important detail because, in Japan, right over left is customarily how a body is dressed for a funeral.
 This isn't just an oversight in the pixel art or some unfortunate mirror-flipping accident - her early artwork clearly shows her kimono crossing that way, too.
 As a Japanese man, Sugimori knew what that meant, and designed it that way.

 Also, Erika seems to have been originally planned as the 5th Gym leader, and Lavender Town is marked as the 5th town on an early map.
 Might this have originally put Erika's Gym in the same town as the cemetery full of Channelers and ghosts?
 This would not have conflicted with Agatha, who at an early point in development had a more generalist team.
 So, maybe Erika was originally a Ghost-type Gym Leader.
-All this puts the Generation I official art of Erika in a new light: rather than demurely tossing her PokéBall with her eyes closed, what if she's a possessed corpse and that PokéBall is levitating over her cold, dead hands!
+All this puts the original sprite of Erika in a new light: rather than demurely tossing her PokéBall with her eyes closed, what if she's a possessed corpse and that PokéBall is levitating over her cold, dead hands!

 Also, we know this article is getting long, but remember the plot summary of Godzilla vs. Biollante from a million words ago?
 Reading memory test: what was the name of the mad scientist's dead daughter?
 Well, Erika.
 Of course.
 Erika Shiragami.

 This movie clearly left an impression on Game Freak, and they were not shy about making other such references in their game, so it's not far-fetched to think that the character of Erika in Pokémon was originally a reference to Erika Shiragami from Godzilla.
 Maybe that's also why Erika's gym is covered in flowers, because Erika Shiragami loved roses and was spliced into a rose.
 And perhaps to make Erika's gym look like a funeral service.